adapt-it/adaptit-tango-icons/README.md

 I'm releasing them separately under a Public Domain license, in the off chance that someone finds them useful outside the domain of translation software.

-To get the icon set, you can either fork the code here or download the .zip from the Project's page here: http://eb1.github.io/adaptit-tango-icons/
+To get the icon set, you can either fork the code here or download the .zip from the [Project's page](http://eb1.github.io/adaptit-tango-icons/).